 The excitement of this discovery kept me awake all night, as I sat on the bench outside watching the turquoise sky light up, mynas birds singing the Lycaenidae butterflies awakening for another day in paradise.

-The human eye can detect many colors, double that of a dog, but our brains, they can do extraordinary things if we just keep exploring them, and break all familiar conventions.
-As I saw the first rays of light filling the universe, another wall, as tiny as it may be, fell in my conception, and even if only by a fraction of a percent, I changed.
+The human eye can detect many colours, double that of a dog, but our brains, they can do extraordinary things if we just keep exploring them, and break all familiar conventions.
+As I saw the first rays of light filling the universe, another wall, as tiny as it may be, fell in my conception, and even if only by a fraction of a per cent, I changed.

 What is it I’m being asked over and over, what is this epiphany, how does it feel, in what spot and how strong?
 Hshh, stop asking, stop reading, stand in front of a mirror and ask it, who is this person?
 Now close your eyes, and ask the same question.